anhthang/org/_posts/2017-12-24-minimal-docker-container.md

 ---
 layout: post
-title: "Minimal Docker container"
+title: 'Minimal Docker container'
 comments: false
 categories: [docker]
-permalink: 2017/12/24-minimal-docker-container
 ---

 With Docker multi stage, you can use multiple base image (call as builder) to build necessary files, assets and copy stuff over to final image after.

 Here is some tricks:

 -   You can use `node:alpine`, `bitnami-docker-node` or other smaller images if it's enough to build your app.
 -   Copy necessary files only
 -   Base node docker image included `yarn`, it's better some time (ex: build `node-sass`)

 Example: